Sorting the sheep from the goats

 AP2 has also has also re-distributed its equity mandates outside Sweden, which were originally allocated to European regional and sector managers, as well global equity managers.

 “Our experience is that our global managers have done quite well.
-Our regional managers had mixed results, and most of our sector managers were
+Our regional managers had mixed results, and most of our sector managers were struggling.

 “The possibility for alpha depends on breadth and skill.
 We found that the breadth in the sector mandates was very limited.
 With different managers in each sector we had very few bets between sectors.
 And correlations being very high in the market, we saw that it was the wrong strategy for us.